rfvgyhn/gtfo-log-tracker/README.md

 | --playfab   | Get achievement progress from Play Fab                                                                                                 |
 | --data-path | Manually specify your GTFO data path if it can't automatically be found (`C:\Users\user\AppData\LocalLow\10 Chambers Collective\GTFO`) |

+#### Applying Arguments

+* You can apply arguments via your terminal emulator of choice (gnome-terminal, alacritty, CMD, Windows Terminal, etc...)

+  `/path/to/gtfo-log-tracker --playfab`
+* On Windows, you can create a shortcut and append the argument in the _Target_ textbox
+  1. Right-click `gtfo-log-tracker.exe`
+  2. Select _Create Shortcut_
+  3. Right-click newly created shortcut
+  4. Select _Properties_
+  5. Select _Shortcut_ tab
+  6. Add your argument(s) to the _Target_ textbox

+      ![target-example]

 ### Troubleshooting
 Debug logging is placed in the standard log location for your operating system:
 * Windows - `%LOCALAPPDATA%\gtfo-log-tracker\log.txt`